13th Guards Rifle Division: The Railroad Station

+The ruins of the Stalingrad railway station in October 1942.

 The following morning one of Rodimtsev's junior officers, Lieutenant Anton Kuzmich Dragan was personally ordered by Chuikov to hold a key railroad station in downtown Stalingrad against an impending German assault.
 Dragan proceeded to gather a platoon of less than fifty men and moved them over to the railroad station.
 Here, the small but determined force prepared itself for the German attack.

 Soon after digging in, a substantial force of German infantrymen arrived to seize control of the station.
 The Russians proceeded to repeatedly frustrate the Germans in an epic room-by-room struggle for control of the depot for nearly three weeks.
 Breaking through walls, crawling over rafters, and burrowing under the floorboards, the Russians would yield but a portion of the structure to the Germans, only to emerge elsewhere and start the struggle all over again.